 However, these recalls only arise because someone, usually a parent, discovered the defect when it was too late.
 So how do you discover a toy defect before it injures your child?

 At Crowe Arnold & Majors, LLP, we recommend first thoroughly researching every toy that you buy for your child.
 Consumer reports and complaints published online should be a red flag that the toy is not safe.
-In addition, product reviews on retailer websites are often times gold mines for hunting down issues with the toys.
+In addition, product reviews on retailer websites are often times gold mines for hunting down issues with defective child products.

 In addition, once you purchase the toy, you should fully inspect it before allowing your child to play with it.
 Look for any strings that could strangle your child, any loose or removable parts that your child could choke on, and any sharp points or edges that could cut your child.